-Thank you very much for your interest in Prix Ars Electronica!
+The submission for Prix Ars Electronica 2014 has been completed.
+Thank you for your interest in the Prix Ars Electronica!

 The “New” Prix Ars Electronica

 In 2013, the number of submissions to the Prix Ars Electronica’s seven categories surpassed 4,000 for the first time.
 To put this in historical perspective: When this competition premiered in 1987, three categories attracted a total of 700 submissions.
 The Prix Ars Electronica has constantly grown and developed over the years, and made quite a name for itself in the process.
 It’s the world’s oldest and most renowned competition in media art.
 And a key reason for this success is the high quality of the judging.
 In each category, a five-person jury of international experts evaluates, critiques and discusses each entry and finally selects the best for honors.
 Due to the tremendous number of contestants—among other factors—this procedure now takes five whole days.
 So, to make a long story short, the Prix Ars Electronica has now arrived at its capacity limits.

 Prix Ars Electronica 2014: A Mix of Annual and Biennial Categories

 In order to continue to give all artistic works the attention they deserve and thereby maintain the competition’s high level of quality, a few organizational changes are now being implemented.
 First off, two groups of two categories—Interactive Art and Hybrid Art; Digital Musics & Sound Art and Digital Communities—will now alternate every other year.
 Computer Animation /Film /VFX, u19 – CREATE YOUR WORLD and [the next Idea] voestalpine Art and Technology Grant will continue to be staged every year.

 Read more about the Categories!

 New Golden Nica for Visionary Pioneers of Media Art